 In the 11 years leading up to La traviata, Verdi wrote 16 operas.
 One of which, Luisa Miller (1849), was his last successful opera before the famous three.
 Unlike its predecessors, Luisa Miller’s score was more refined, suiting the portrayal of real human emotions.
 The opera is often seen as the preparing ground for an introverted composing style he would go on to perfect over the next four years.

-In the 18 years following traviata, Verdi wrote significantly less works for the stage.
+In the 18 years following La traviata, Verdi wrote significantly less works for the stage.
 He came out of near-retirement with Aida (1871), and didn’t write another opera for 15 years following that.
-In the years leading up to his death, he had great success with Otello (1887) and Falstaff (1893).
-He died in 1901, aged 87.
+In the years leading up to his death, he had great success with Otello (1887) and Falstaff (1893) before his death 1901, aged 87.

 It was while working on his second opera, Un giorno di regno (King for a Day), that his wife Margherita suddenly passed away.
 Verdi had already lost his two infant children whilst working on his first opera (Oberto) just a year earlier in 1839.